Keegan Jelacic

-Keegan Daniel Jelačić (/hr/; born 31 July 2002) is an Australian professional footballer who plays as a midfielder for Australian club Melbourne Victory.
+Keegan Daniel Jelačić (/hr/; born 31 July 2002) is an Australian professional soccer player who plays as a midfielder for Australian club Melbourne Victory.

 Club career

 On 30 May 2023, Jelacic signed a three-year contract with Gent.
 On 14 August 2023, he was loaned to the Norwegian club Stabæk until the end of 2023.
 In January 2024, he returned to Australia to join Brisbane Roar on loan until the end of the season.
 At the end of his loan Jelacic would join Melbourne Victory on 20 June 2025.

 International career

 Jelacic was born in Australia to a Croatian father and New Zealand mother.
 He has previously represented New Zealand at youth level.
 On 7 March 2023, he was called up for the Australia U-23 team.